axuno/Volleyball-League/README.md

 The default database names are `TestOrg` and `OtherOrg`.
 You may change these names, but then update the `DbContext/Catalog` name in `Tenant.TestOrg.Development.config` and  `Tenant.OtherOrg.Development.config` accordingly.

+### Build JavaScript and CSS

+    * Run `npm install` in the `League` directory to install the required npm packages.
+    * Run task 'prod' from Task Runner Explorer in Visual Studio to build the JavaScript and CSS files.

 ### Admin login

   The **admin login** for the two demo tenants is: